magnopus-opensource/connected-spaces-platform/Library/docs/source/learn/users/management.md

 **Step 2: Modifying the Display Name**

-Once you have the user’s profile, modify the display name to the desired value.
-The system allows users to enter a new name that will be shown across the platform.
+Once you have the user’s profile, allow them to modify the display name to their desired value.

 **Step 3: Sending an Update Request**